concur/developer.concur.com/src/api-reference/travel/itinerary/booking/booking-resource.markdown

 application/xml

 ### Authorization header
-Authorization header with OAuth token for valid Concur user.
+Authorization header with OAuth token for a valid Concur user.
 In order to create or update booking for anyone other than the OAuth consumer, the OAuth consumer must have one of the following user roles in Concur: Company Administrator or Web Services Administrator for Professional, or Can Administer for Standard.

 ### Request body root elements
 The request contains a Booking parent element with the following child elements: